-Best Shooters for Xbox One
+Best shooters on Xbox One 2023: The best shooting games you can play

-(Pocket-lint) - Shooter titles have been around almost since the very dawn of video games, with good reason - the catharsis of a good mix of feedback and recoil is unlike any other genre of game, when done right.
-However, with huge popularity comes oversaturation, and it can be hard to move for the number of shooters that you could choose from, and it can be difficult to tell them apart in some cases.
+Shooter titles have been around almost since the very dawn of video games, and with good reason - the catharsis of a good mix of feedback and recoil is unlike any other genre of game, when done right.
+However, with huge popularity comes oversaturation it can be hard to move for the number of shooters that you could choose from, and it can be difficult to tell them apart in some cases.

 We've gathered the ten very best shooters on the platform for you right here, so that you can be sure you're picking a winner.
-These games all work flawlessly whether you're on an original Xbox One, the Xbox One S or Xbox One X.
+These games all work flawlessly whether you're on an original Xbox One, Xbox One X or Xbox One S.

 If you're looking for a different genre of game, check out our dedicated lists in the table below.